 Now, if you use an inline muzzleloader and 209 primers, then you’ll very likely get reliable ignition using any of the major brands of black powder or black powder substitutes.

 Accuracy of varying charges of different propellants will differ from muzzleloader to muzzleloader though.
 The only way to find out for sure is to spend some time at the range and see which load shoots best in your particular muzzleloader.

 That being said though, Blackhorn 209 is probably your best bet for the greatest all around performance.

 Like I said earlier, Blackhorn 209 produced by far the most consistent velocities in my test.
-Consistency is the key to accuracy and using a powder charge that produces almost exactly the same velocity each time can only help your accuracy.
+Consistency is very important for accuracy and using a powder charge that produces almost exactly the same velocity each time will really help in that regard.
 The fact that Blackhorn 209 also leaves less fouling in the barrel not only makes it easier to clean, but it also helps accuracy when taking multiple shots in a row since there isn’t as much variation in the amount of fouling in the barrel.

 Don’t get me wrong: black powder will certainly do the job for hunting many species of big game.
 However, you’ll just have to be a little more selective with your shots.

 Additionally, you should keep the pros and cons of using 777 pellets in mind as well.